sara-nl/PRACE-MPI-OpenMP/README.md

 You may compile MPI codes like this:

-    mpiicc mpi_code.c           ### C compilation
+    mpicc mpi_code.c        ### C compilation
-    mpiifort mpi_code.f         ### Fortran compilation
+    mpif90 mpi_code.f       ### Fortran compilation

+As a result of the use of a reservation, all MPI codes may be executed interactively on a single node in the terminal where the interactive session is opened.
+The correct way to execute MPI codes is as follows (e.g. for the use of 4 processes using an executable with name "a.out").

+    srun -n 4 ./a.out

+## Multinode MPI tests

-The compilation of MPI codes should be done interactively, but the execution should be done using a batch script.
+The execution of multinode tests with MPI should be done using a batch script.
 Please use the script template mpi_script_template.sh in the directory MPI of this repository in order to run your MPI tasks (remember to change the reservation name):

 Modify this template conveniently and save it in a file in your home directory of Cartesius (e.g. script.sh)